 Imperial War Museum

 This independent gallery offers a great Manchester city attraction for the books.
 With a range of interesting and unique collections and artists, the Artzu Gallery is perfect for those interested in soaking up some culture.
-The gallery is located just a ten-minute walk from our Manchester hotel and is open all year round.
+The gallery is located just a ten-minute walk from our Manchester hotels and is open all year round.

 Museum of Science and Industry